ACPercy/Employee-Management-System/README.md

       •	Employee – View own profile/details only
 - [ ] Store login credentials in Local Storage
 - [ ] Redirect users to different dashboards based on role

-- PHASE 4: Connect Database
+---

+## 🚀 Future Improvements
+In future iterations of this project, the following enhancements can be added:
-- [ ] Replace Local Storage with MySQL database
+- Database Integration – Replace Local Storage with a relational database (e.g., MySQL or PostgreSQL) for more reliable data persistence.
-- [ ] Backend: Java (Spring Boot) or Node.js/Express
+- Backend Development – Implement a backend using Java (Spring Boot) or Node.js/Express to handle server-side logic.
-- [ ] Use database tables for Employees, Users (for login), and Roles
+- User & Role Management – Store user accounts and roles in database tables (Employees, Users, Roles) for scalable authentication and authorization.
-- [ ] Implement CRUD APIs for employees (Create, Read, Update, Delete)
+- RESTful APIs – Create secure CRUD APIs (Create, Read, Update, Delete) for managing employees and user data.
+- Deployment – Host the application online with a connected database, making it production-ready.

 ---